Tips & Tonics

 are constantly digging up my flower beds.
 Is there anything I can use to prevent

 A: Sprinkle cayenne

-pepper over and around the beds, and throw in a few orange peels thrown in for good
+pepper over and around the beds, and throw in a few orange peels for good

 measure.
 Other repellents include tobacco dust, dried blood, and oil of mustard.